lamelapablo/entrega-tarea-1-Lamela/README.md

-# Tarea 1 (Cards)
+# Tarea 2 (Navigation)

-A React Native app built with Expo that demonstrates interactive card components with color transitions.
+A React Native app built with Expo that demonstrates navigation patterns using expo-router.
+This project focuses on configuring bottom tabs and screen headers.

 ## Features

-- Interactive cards with press feedback
-- Color transitions on press
-- Responsive layout
+- Bottom Tab Navigation (expo-router / react-navigation)
+- Header titles and custom tab labels (title / headerTitle vs tabBarLabel)
-- Custom styling with dynamic color palette
+- Tab icons with color and size provided by the navigator
+- Modal on Profile screen for editing user name
+- Reusable UI components (Card, Button) and centralized color constants

 ## Getting Started